 I started kitesurfing in Hawaii when I was 21, but the beaches there were crowded.
 When I came back, I found Newgale was much better – a long, sandy beach with no shortage of space.
-I started a kitesurf school there called Big Blue, which a friend of mine is still running.
+I started a kitesurf school there called The Big Blue Experience, which a friend of mine is still running.
 I had to sell it when I started competing on the world tour, and it’s gone from strength to strength.
 They do surfing, coasteering and paddleboarding there now.

 It’s tricky to choose a favourite coastal view, but I’d go for Martin’s Haven...

 ...and I’ve never been so pleased to see it as when I kitesurfed across the Irish Sea from Rosslare to Marloes in West Wales.
 When I was five hours into the journey, the wind started to drop.
 It was a bit tense, but a pair of dolphins started swimming alongside me as if to urge me to keep going.
 On that day, it was such a relief to see Skomer Island and Martin’s Haven come into view.
 I wasn’t actually all that experienced when I did the crossing, so I’m keen to do it again and see if I can beat my original time.

 We were the only three kitesurfers in Abersoch, and two of us became world champions"